ClairaClaira Help Desk

 Prompt TextMemo (one-to-many)Records which prompt produced each response

 These three fields are the minimum.
-The prompt and task ID fields are typically a single field each, but for the response field we recommend setting up multiple AI response fields tailored to the tasks you plan to run.
+The prompt and log fields are typically a single field each, but for the response field we recommend setting up multiple AI response fields tailored to the tasks you plan to run.
 It is common to have more than one response field for a single task.

 Tailoring response fields to your tasks